minhajuddin/benchmark-large-json-parsing/README.md

 Just run the `build.sh` script from within the `cpp/rapidjson` directory and it will output two binaries into the `_builds` directory, one for sax-style parsing, the other for structure/document style parsing.

+To run it the C++ programs will accept it via stdin, so don't pass it in as an argument, but instead pipe it into to it like via `time _builds/rapidjson-structure < ../../data/citylots.json` or so.